 Because Havah is a rabbi’s daughter, she is well versed in its study which was uncommon at the time.
 So, when a father and son, Yussel and Arel Gitterman, find Havah at their doorstep, mumbling Kaddish, they are awestruck and quickly come to her aid.
 What’s more, Arel who has been promised to another since the age of 13, is completely captivated by Havah’s presence.
 When Havah is conscious and recovering, she too becomes aware of her forbidden connection to Arel.
-At the heart of this story is romantic, passionate love between Havah and Arel, and the barriers that they face.
+At the heart of this book is the romantic and passionate love story between Havah and Arel, and the barriers that they face.

-I am struck by the authenticity and honest portrayal of this dire time in history, and by this family’s resilience, their bravery and the way that they lift one another up.
+I am struck by the authenticity and honest portrayal of this dire time in history, and by this family’s resilience, their bravery, and the way that they lift up one another.
 Their Jewish faith holds them together, but their traditions and customs are also challenged in the face of all that is at stake and with the complete upheaval of their lives.

-Wisoff-Fields’s storytelling is keen and her writing both crisp and fluid, but underneath it all, the author’s passion is undeniably present.
+Wisoff-Fields’s storytelling is keen and her writing is both crisp and fluid; but underneath it all, the author’s passion is undeniably present.
 There are no words wasted here.
 As I read, I felt as though I was standing next to them, hearing them breathe and listening to them speak.
 It’s not often I feel this way when I read a book.
-Her characters are well-drawn and, in fact, as the author is also a talented artist, she has actually illustrated many of her characters and provided character studies.
+Her characters are well-drawn and, as the author is also a talented artist, she has also illustrated many of her characters and provided character studies.
 You can find them posted on her blog Addicted to Purple and on her publisher’s website Loiacono Literary Agency.

 As many of you may know, Rochelle is also the host of a wonderful writing community, Friday Fictioneers.
 There, I have enjoyed many of her well-crafted stories.
 It is with great pleasure that I recommend Please Say Kaddish for Me.
 As I read the last page, I thought to myself, “Everyone should read this book.”
-Now, more than ever, this story needs to be read and shared, because unfortunately the world is not a more kind and gentle place.
-I hope that this story also finds a place inside the classroom, with its message of compassion and courage of the human spirit.
+Now, more than ever, this story needs to be read and shared, because, unfortunately, the world is not a more kind and gentle place.
+With its message of compassion and courage of the human spirit, I hope this story also finds a place inside the classroom,